WismutHansen/lst/README.md

 # lst - Personal Lists & Notes App

-`lst` is a personal lists, notes, and blog posts management application with a focus on plain-text storage, offline-first functionality, and multi-device synchronization.
+`lst` is a personal lists and notes management application with a focus on plain-text storage, offline-first functionality, and multi-device synchronization.

 ## Installation